 Chronic pain can be distressing because it affects people physically, emotionally, psychologically, and socially.
 It can make it difficult to work and keep up with responsibilities at home.
 It can negatively impact quality of life.

 Pain Can Vary

 Better ways to manage pain are continually being sought.
-With pain relief as the goal, sufferers often try a variety of pain management techniques, determining which works best.
-The success or failure of each type of treatment is individual.
-What works for one person may not work for another person.
+With pain relief as the goal, arthritis patients usually try various pain management techniques before they determine what works best for them.
+The success or failure of a particular treatment is individual.
+What works for one person may not work for another.

 Medications can be used to reduce pain.
 Commonly prescribed pain medications include:

-Pain medications serve to regain some level of comfort, but they do little to change the disease state.
+Pain medications help achieve some level of comfort, but they do little to change the disease state.
 The amount of pain medication used must be controlled since there are known side effects.